 Meniscal transplant is an operation designed to replace a torn, defunctioned or removed meniscus with a new meniscus from donor tissue.
 The aim of meniscal transplant surgery is to slow down the degenerative change within the knee, improve pain and function.

 Meniscal deficiency increases the contact pressures by 235-335% on the articular cartilage within the knee, predisposing the knee to early onset osteoarthritis.
 Unstable, or progressive meniscal tears in younger patients puts them at higher risk of degenerative knee disease.
-Dr Radic’s preferred treatment method is to repair the existing meniscus, but on occasion the meniscus is too deficient, and consideration for meniscal transplant can be made.
+My preferred treatment method is to repair the existing meniscus, but sometimes, the meniscus is too worn so we must consider meniscal transplant.

 An MRI scan of your knee is used to determine the appropriate size and shape of the transplanted tissue.
-Dr Radic then needs to ‘match’ the required size and shape with available donor tissue, to determine an appropriate fit.
-It’s important the donor tissue comes from a reputable ‘tissue bank’, much like a blood bank.
-The ideal tissue is sterilised to prevent infection, but importantly not ‘irradiated’ as it damages the cells within the donor tissue effecting its function.
+I then ‘match’ the required size and shape with available donor tissue, to determine an appropriate fit.
+The donor tissue must come from a reputable ‘tissue bank’, much like a blood bank.
+The ideal tissue is sterilised to prevent infection, but importantly not ‘irradiated’ as it damages the cells within the donor tissue affecting its function.

-Most patients are confident with their new meniscus by the 6-month period, with complete recovery taking up to 1-year post operatively.
+Most patients are confident with their new meniscus by 6 months, with complete recovery taking up to 1-year post operatively.

-If you are considering having meniscal transplant surgery, make an appointment with Dr Radic to discuss your treatment options.
+If you are considering having meniscal transplant surgery, please make an appointment to discuss your treatment options.